canmom/canmom.github.io/_posts/livereads/umineko/ep3/2022-07-16-lets-read-umineko-episode-3-part-18.md

 This is an interesting claim.
 Are witches not 'life forms', even if they are not 'human'?
 As she says this, the spiderweb expands to fill more of the screen.

-Eva Beatrice then axiomitises a list of who's dead and alive---all the characters you'd suspect.
-Paraphrasing the list:
+Eva Beatrice then axiomitises a list of who's dead and alive---all the characters you'd expect.
+[Originally I paraphrased this list, but I was told the exact phrasing is important, so let me copy it out in full.]

+ - <span class="red">Kinzo is dead</span>.
+ - <span class="red">Krauss is dead</span>.
+ - <span class="red">Natsuhi is dead</span>.
+ - <span class="red">Hideyoshi is dead</span>.
+ - <span class="red">George is dead</span>.
+ - <span class="red">Rudolf is dead</span>.
+ - <span class="red">Kyrie is dead</span>.
+ - <span class="red">Rosa is dead</span>.
+ - <span class="red">Maria is dead</span>.
+ - <span class="red">Genji is dead</span>.
+ - <span class="red">Shannon is dead</span>.
+ - <span class="red">Kanon is dead</span>.
+ - <span class="red">Gohda is dead</span>.
+ - <span class="red">Kumasawa is dead</span>.
+ - <span class="red">Nanjo is dead</span>.

+While:

  - <span class="red">Battler is alive</span>.
  - <span class="red">Eva is alive</span>.
  - <span class="red">Jessica is alive</span>.

- - <span class="red">Everyone else is dead</span>.
+[Edited to add: The Japanese here is 「Xは死亡すている」for each dead character, and 「Xは生存すている」for alive characters.
+These are both ongoing verb forms (the [te-iru form](https://www.tofugu.com/japanese-grammar/verb-continuous-form-teiru/)), sort of like the gerund in English.
+So it could hyper-literally (and un-idiomatically) be translated as 'X is being-dead' and 'Y is living'.

+I am not sure how this exact phrasing has bearing on the case.
+The order they're listed in is essentially going down family rank order: first Kinzo, then the subfamilies in order of precedence, then the servants with 'one winged eagle' servants first, then finally Nanjo who has no direct tie.]

 Which means it seems like she's trying to fork Jessica being an accomplice and magic being real---Beatrice's strategy in episode 2.